saeed0x1/beep-cli/readme.md

 # Beep-Cli

 A cli module built in node.js.
-This will show diffent types of alerts like, success, error, info and warnings.
+This module will show diffent types of alerts like, success, error, info and warnings.

 # Installation